What Researchers Did

 Canadian Relevance

 This study was conducted in the U.S. and does not involve Canadian authors or participants.
-However, decompression sickness is a Health Canada-recognized indication for hyperbaric oxygen therapy, making the findings on HBOT's effectiveness directly relevant to Canadian patients.
+However, decompression sickness is a Health Canada-recognised indication for hyperbaric oxygen therapy, making the findings on HBOT's effectiveness directly relevant to Canadian patients.

 Study Limitations